muscak/Master-Machine-Learning-Algorithms/Ensemble-Algorithms/Bagging/README.md

 <img src='random_forest.png' align='left' width=450 alt='Random Forest Diagram'>

 In random forest , the same principle of bagging is used, but with an additional randomization step.
 In addition to randomly sampling the training data, random forest also randomly selects a subset of the features at each split of the decision tree.
-This feature sampling helps to further decorrelate the trees and increase the diversity of the ensemble.
+This feature sampling helps to further decorrelate the trees and increase the diversity of the ensemble [3].

 <br /><br /><br /><br /><br /><br /><br /><br />